nickdurante/nickdurante.github.io/_pages/about.md

 I'm extremely fond of the mountains and in my free time when I'm not programming you can find me busy on DIY projects, snowboarding, trekking, playing football or tennis.

-If you want to contact me, you can find me on Linkedin and GitHub, or just drop a comment on an article.
+If you want to contact me, you can find me on Linkedin and GitHub, alternatively just drop a comment on an article.